As explained in the page about the

 growth of bank credit was by reducing national savings in the form

-of foreign debt.
+of foreign reserves.
 The net outcome was an economic environment in

 which international trade was relatively balanced: the additional